-For the first time this year, Nira Alpina—a 4-star luxury hotel in Silvaplana—served as a partner hotel for the St. Moritz Gourmet Festival, which took place this year from January 30 to February 3, 2017.
+For the first time this year, Nira Alpina—a 4-star luxury hotel in Silvaplana—served as a partner hotel for the St. Moritz Gourmet Festival.
 Throughout the week, the hotel hosted a guest chef from the United States: Chef Melissa Kelly of Primo Restaurant in Rockland, Maine.

 As I mentioned in my previous post, the Gourmet Festival gives chefs from the guest country the opportunity to work with chefs from some of the luxury hotels in St. Moritz.
 At the Nira Alpina, Chef Kelly partnered with the head chef, Florian Mainzger.
 Her reputation for fresh and delicious food, along with her impressive accomplishments certainly helped earn her a spot in this year’s event.
 In 2013, she won the James Beard’s “Best Chef, Northeast” award for the second time.
 Out of the 20 participating chefs at the festival this year—both the local and guest chefs—Chef Kelly was the only woman.

 At Primo, Chef Kelly has truly embraced the farm-to-table concept.
 Unlike other chefs who must order the majority of their ingredients, Chef Kelly also helps oversee the production of the food she uses in her kitchen.
 Approximately 80 percent of her ingredients come from the gardens and livestock found on her 4.5-acre farm.
 The seasonality of her produce influences the dishes she creates at her restaurant.

 I attended the chefs’ first Gourmet Dîner at the hotel on the second night of the festival.
 My expectations were high for this meal, and it did not disappoint.
 Here’s a quick summary of my culinary experience at the Nira Alpina, in the posh mountain resort town of St. Moritz, located in the canton of Graubünden.